Dhamankhel: Festivals

-Champashathi is a day when Lord Khandoba takes a big sword (Khadag) in his hand to kill demon "Mani & Malya" therefore he known as "Khandoba".
+Champashathi is a day when Lord Khandoba is said to have slain the asura brothers "Mani & Malya" therefore he is known as "Malhari".
 This is a day when Lord Shiva took an Avatar of Shri Khandoba.

 This celebration start from one week or 7 days before Champashasti Day.
-Seven day series known as "Saptah" where bhajans & Kirtans (enchanting of Lord Names) took place.
-Champashashti Day starts with a big Hoam & Havan at the temple place in the early Morning (4:00 a.m).
+Seven day series known as "Saptah" where bhajans & Kirtans (devotional songs and hymns) take place.
+Champashashti Day starts with a grand yajna or Havan at the temple place in the early Morning (4:00 a.m).
 Then holy bath of Lord Khandoba.

-As soon as Hoam & Havan finished Aarti of Khandoba is perform (6:00 a.m).
+Then the aarti of Khandoba is perform (6:00 a.m).
 Then temple is open for the darshan to all devotees.

-After that a Lord Khandoba is placed in the Palakhi & is moved around the temple.
+After that an effigy of Lord Khandoba is placed in the Palakhi(palanquin) & is circumambulated around the temple.
 After completing its journey it is kept in the middle of the temple for darshan purposes.
 Mahaprasad is distributed to all devotees after completion of "Kalyache Kirtan".
-The whole day devotes perform "Jagaran & Gondhal" in the temple rooms.
+The whole day devotees perform "Jagaran & Gondhal" in the temple rooms.
 This is a very joyful and holistic day of every devotee's life.

-Magh Poornima is celebrated on the full moon day i.e. poornima of the Magh (Marathi calendar month, as per English calendar it generally falls in February or March) month of the year.
-Celebration starts with the holy bath of deity Shree Khandoba(Avatar taken by Lord Shiva to destroy the daemons Mani and Malla) in the early morning.
-After the pooja and other holy prarthnas temple is opened for darshan.
-People from surrounding areas and long distances visit this place every year and pay their offerings in the form of Aggarbattis, Gulal, Bhandar, etc. Another important ritual of this procession is "Harture" (Har means Mala made up of flowers) starts form a specific point(generally from Valunj Baba Temple).
+Magh Poornima is celebrated on the full moon day i.e. poornima of the Magh month of the Hindu calendar.
+Celebration starts with the holy bath of the deity Shree Khandoba in the early morning.
+After the pooja and other holy rituals temple is opened for darshan.
+People from surrounding areas and long distances visit this place every year and pay their offerings in the form of Aggarbattis, Gulal, Bhandar, etc. Another important ritual of this procession is "Harture" (Har means garland made up of flowers) starts form a specific point(generally from Valunj Baba Temple).
 Bullock carts are decorated for this procession.
 Bullocks carts that consist of 4 bullocks is treated like a "Rath" of deity (Shree Khandoba).
 Yellow flags are put on both the sides of the bullock cart.
 People gather in large crowds for this special occasion.
-The procession is followed by local musicians & dancers performing traditional lezim dances in front of Harture.
+The procession is followed by local musicians & dancers performing traditional lejhim dances in front of Harture.
 These dances continue till the Harture reaches Khandoba Temple.